maidsafe-archive/safe_app_nodejs/README.md

     ```

     If you are working on a development environment, you can run `NODE_ENV=dev yarn` instead in order to get the [`safe_app`](https://github.com/maidsafe/safe_client_libs/tree/master/safe_app) library which uses the `MockVault` file rather than connecting to the actual SAFE Network.
+    ##### Windows-specific
+    - In powershell, use `$env:NODE_ENV = "dev"`, which sets the environment variable for the duration of the terminal session.
+    - In command prompt, use `set NODE_ENV=dev`, which also sets the environment variable for the duration of the terminal session.

 ### Testing